IPLSplatoon/maps.iplabs.ink/README.md

 ![maps.iplabs.ink logo](repo-assets/logo-full.png)

 ## About
 [maps.iplabs.ink](https://maps.iplabs.ink/) is a powerful splatoon tournament map generator.
 The goal of this app is to help competitive Splatoon community members create quality map lists while making the process easier.
+Check out the [tutorial](https://github.com/IPLSplatoon/maps.iplabs.ink/wiki/Tutorial) to learn how to use it.

 ### Features
  - Creation of map pools to denote what maps can appear in each mode.